 If you’re a teacher, tutor, or simply a parent that likes those inspirational or motivational posters, these posters, displays, and bulletin board ideas are perfect for you.

 This group of 13 posters, each in 4 different themes, are highly rated by over 2,000 reviewers.
-At $6.25 for a digital download, these posters are an excellent value!
+At less than $10 for a digital download, these posters are an excellent value!

 Dweck’s TED Talk (Video)